Peaches (EP): Composition

 The title song "Peaches" features sweet vibes, raising expectations as you can also meet hip-hop-based songs that remind you of Kai's powerful performance.
 "Vanilla" is an indie-pop genre song that combines drowsy guitar, bongo, and tropical synthesizer sounds, comparing the feeling of falling in love with a soft vanilla taste, and the repeated chorus doubles the dreamy atmosphere of the song.
 The song "Domino" was described R&B hip-hop genre song with heavy bass, drums, and low-tone vocals which lyrically expresses that once it starts, let's move away from the gaze or worries of others and move as much as we want.
 "Come In" was described as a groovy hip-hop dance genre song that impresses the use of layered bases, synthesizers, and vocoders, with the lyrics that express the message of not hesitating in love and approaching boldly are eye-catching.
 "To Be Honest" is a song with a rhythmical main riff, drums, and 808 bass, with the lyrics about expressing each other's feelings honestly and not hiding their feelings anymore doubles their charm.

-"Blue" is a R&B pop genre song that combines lo-fi guitar and emotional piano performance, and depicts contradictory emotions about wanting to be alone but wanting someone to recognize and hold me.
+"Blue" is a R&B pop genre song that combines lo-fi guitar and emotional piano performance.
+"Blue" songwriter Brady Tutton said that during the production, Kai participated in the song's changes: "Kai and I, in a lot of ways, have a similar style, so I was really happy with how his version of the song sounded.
+We went back and forth for a few weeks trying different ad-libs, adding a bridge, and changing the flow of some melodies."